wjxalexander/llm-docking-agent/openspec/project.md

 ## Important Constraints
-- **Directory Structure Stability**: Do not modify the project directory structure (e.g., creating, moving, or deleting top-level directories) easily.
-Any such changes must be justified and proposed through a formal change process.
+- **Directory Structure Stability**: Do not modify the project directory structure (e.g., creating, moving, or deleting top-level directories) without a formal change proposal.
+- **Dependency Management**: Use `uv` exclusively for Python dependency management.
+Do not use `pip` directly unless inside a Dockerfile where `uv` is not yet available.
+- **Specific Versions**: Certain scientific packages (e.g., `meeko==0.6.1`) have strict version requirements due to API compatibility with docking workflows.
+- **Vina Execution**: Vina MUST be called via subprocess using the path provided in the `VINA_PATH` environment variable.
 ## External Dependencies

+### Core Libraries (via uv)
+- `google-adk`: Agent Development Kit for building ReAct agents.
+- `google-cloud-aiplatform`: Vertex AI SDK for Gemini and Agent Engine.
+- `rdkit`, `meeko`, `gemmi`: specialized libraries for molecular preparation and analysis.
+- `opentelemetry`: for observability.

+### System Dependencies
+- **AutoDock Vina**: Required for docking simulations.
+  - **Local (macOS)**: Installed via Conda (Miniforge) to avoid compilation issues with Apple Silicon.
+Binary path typically `/opt/homebrew/Caskroom/miniforge/base/envs/vina-cli/bin/vina`.
+  - **Deployment**: Installed via Conda in the custom Docker container.

 #### Deployment (Google Cloud Agent Engine)

-For deployment, use a custom Docker image with Vina pre-installed:
+For deployment, the project uses a custom Docker image to ensure Vina and its system dependencies (like Conda/Miniconda) are available.

 ```dockerfile
 FROM python:3.11-slim